 – Don’t be so nasty.
 I’m sorry about Elsa.
 But you’re perfectly capable of sorting her out tonight.
 Tomorrow, we’ll explain ourselves.
 Did I really hurt you?

 – What do you think?
 I said, politely.
 Her sudden calmness after the violence of that smack made me want to cry.
 I watched them leave with tears in my eyes, feeling completely spent.
 I knew I was in the right, but it was pretty difficult to feel good about it.
-I dragged my feet back to the casino where I found Elsa grappled onto the south american’s arm.
+I dragged my feet back to the casino where I found Elsa hanging tightly onto the South American’s arm.
 I’ve forgotten his name.

 – Anne threw up, I said, in as light a voice as I could manage.
 Dad’s had to take her home.
 Who wants a drink?

 She looked at me without responding, swaying slightly.
 I tried my best to come up with something a bit more convincing.